 The Michael Kors Access smartwatches start at $350.

-For folks who prefer a simpler brand of smarwatch, there’s Michael Kors’ new hybrid wearables.
-The brand is introducing new analog watches that feature vibrating alerts, fitness and sleep tracking, and pusher buttons on the side that remotely trigger selfies and control music.
+For folks who prefer a simpler brand of smartwatch, there is Michael Kors’ hybrid wearables.
+The brand introduced new analog watches that feature vibrating alerts, fitness and sleep tracking, and pusher buttons on the side that remotely trigger selfies and control music.

-The men’s hybrid smartwatches will arrive “Holiday 2017,” and the women’s watches will land in fall.
+Both the men’s hybrid smartwatches and the women’s watches are currently available for purchase.
 They start at $250.

-New watches aren’t the only thing Michael Kors announced.
-The watchmaker previewed the next major release of its app for smartphones, the Michael Kors Access Micro.
-And now, the company has also debuted its “My Social” app, which lets users pull from their Instagram feeds to create their watch face background.
-If you have a Dylan or Bradshaw smartwatch from the fashion firm, you’ll be able to take advantage of this new feature on April 25.
+The Michael Kors Access app is available on both the Access Sofie and Access Grayson.
+Through the “My Social” section on the app, users pull from their Instagram feeds to create their watch face background.
 Using it is easy — simply sign into your Instagram account, pick your photo, select a filter and watch style, then set it for a fully customized look.